Carol Schwartz: 1994–1998

 Schwartz reentered politics in 1994, running again for mayor.
 Marion Barry also reentered politics that year, defeating incumbent mayor Sharon Pratt Kelly in the Democratic primary election.
 Although Schwartz lost to Barry, she did tally 42 percent of the vote—easily the strongest showing by a Republican mayoral candidate since the restoration of home rule in 1974.

-In 1996, Schwartz ran for an at-large seat in the Council.
-The only Republican on the ballot, she won the race and rejoined the Council.
+In 1996, Schwartz ran for an at-large seat in the council.
+The only Republican on the ballot, she won the race and rejoined the council.

 In 1998, Schwartz ran for mayor for the third time, campaigning for "safe streets, good schools, a clean environment."
 She lost to Democrat Anthony A. Williams, tallying 30 percent of the vote.
 She successfully ran for reelection to the Council in 2000.

-Schwartz opposed terms limits for elected officials.
+Schwartz opposed term limits for elected officials.
 In 2001, Schwartz voted for legislation that overturned the results of a popular referendum limiting members of the D.C.
 Council to two terms.

 2002–2005

 In 2002, Schwartz decided not to run officially in the Republican primary for mayor, but said she would consider running in general election if she won the write-in vote in the primary election.
 Schwartz attacked Williams' record as mayor, saying that his "stewardship has been marred by ethical lapses, questionable judgment and a cold lack of compassion for our poorest and most helpless citizens."
 With no individual's name on the ballot for mayor in the Republican primary, Republican voters could only write-in a candidate's name for mayor.
 Williams was forced into a write-in campaign in the Democratic primary after many of his petitions to run on the Democratic ballot were found to be invalid.
 Williams ended up winning not only the Democratic primary as a write-in candidate, but he also won the Republican primary as a write-in candidate, receiving 1,707 votes compared to Schwartz's 999.
 The District of Columbia Board of Elections and Ethics declared Williams the winner of the Democratic primary, but it also declared that there was no winner in the Republican primary.
 The Board allowed the Republican committee to choose a Republican nominee for mayor in the general election, and the committee chose Schwartz.
 Schwartz accepted the Republican nomination, officially entering the election for mayor for the fourth time.
 Schwartz received 34% of the vote in the general election while Williams received 61%.

-In 2004, Schwartz successfully ran for reelection to the Council.
+In 2004, Schwartz successfully ran for reelection to the council.

 In 2005, to mock supporters of the proposed smoking ban in D.C. bars, she introduced legislation to "ban the sale of alcohol in all bars, restaurants and nightclubs", arguing that alcohol, like cigarettes, is unhealthy.
 Schwartz, a 40-year smoker who kicked the habit in 2001, explained her position by telling The Washington Post: "I like freedom of choice about abortion and nude dancing – consenting adults should have choices."
 Instead of prohibiting smoking in all restaurants and bars, Schwartz favored giving tax credits to those establishments that voluntarily prohibit smoking on their premises.